You are browsing a version that has not yet been released. |

 Proxy objects with their lazy-loading facilities help to keep the subset of objects that are already in memory connected to the rest of the objects.
 This is an essential property as without it there would always be fragile partial objects at the outer edges of your object graph.

-Doctrine 2 implements a variant of the proxy pattern where it generates classes that extend your entity classes and adds lazy-loading capabilities to them.
+Doctrine ORM implements a variant of the proxy pattern where it generates classes that extend your entity classes and adds lazy-loading capabilities to them.
 Doctrine can then give you an instance of such a proxy class whenever you request an object of the class being proxied.
 This happens in two situations:

 Reference Proxies